abugler/NylonRNNSite/NylonRNN/index.md

  - 3 LSTM layers consisting of 512 units each
  - Following the LSTM Layers, a fully connected layer with sigmoid activation

 The network is then trained with 10000 epochs with mini-batches of 50.
 Each batch consists of 50 encoded matrices.
-Each column is forward fed into the network, and the loss is measured between the network output and the next column,  The loss function is Binary Cross Entropy.
+Each column is forward-fed into the network, and the loss is measured between the network output and the next column.
+The loss function is Binary Cross Entropy.

 The model architecture and training regimen is modeled after FolkRNN.
 You may find FolkRNN [here](https://folkrnn.org).